What Is a Completion Statement?

 What’s Included in a Completion Statement?

-A completion statement sets out every payment, deduction, and balance involved in the transaction.
-The exact details differ slightly depending on whether you’re buying or selling.
+A completion statement brings together every financial element of the transaction.
+The details vary slightly depending on whether you’re buying or selling.

 Examples of a Completion Statement